KRohilla/Diabetes-Prediction-System-using-ML/README.md

 # Diabetes-Prediction-System-using-ML
-Basic model deployment using the Streamlit library
+Basic model deployment using the Streamlit library <br>